joewalnes/jstinytest/README.md

 Tiniest JavaScript unit testing library
 =======================================

 This is an in-browser JavaScript library I've been using for years.
-It's so small and simple that it never occured to me to open source it until I saw all the overly complicated alternatives that are out there.
+It's so small and simple that it never occurred to me to open source it until I saw all the overly complicated alternatives that are out there.

 If you're looking for a JavaScript library full of features or install guides that say things like `grunt`, `npm` or `bower`, you've come to the wrong place.
 Sorry, this probably isn't for you.
 Move along now.